openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 Requirements and Recommendations for Released BSPs
 ==================================================

-Certain requirements exist for a released BSP to be considered compliant with the Yocto Project.
-Additionally, recommendations also exist.
-This section describes the requirements and recommendations for released BSPs.
+This section describes requirements and recommendations for a released BSP to be considered compliant with the Yocto Project.

 Released BSP Requirements
 -------------------------